GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 # Billing
 ## Billing Summary

-- type 1: shared billing account where account owner in other org adds the super admin account in this org as a Billing Account Administrator and (usually missed) the terraform service account
+- Type 1: shared billing account where account owner in other org adds the super admin account in this org as a Billing Account Administrator and/or Billing Account User where normal [IAM inheritance into Billing](https://cloud.google.com/billing/docs/how-to/billing-access) is not done due to security separation.
+In this case the target service account must have a copy of it's Billing Account User role also set on the billing page under the org "NONE SELECTED".
-- type 2: direct billing credit card on this account (all tests above so far are this case) State of billing id associations for type 2 are the following (this one is for the guardrails install https://github.com/canada-ca/accelerators_accelerateurs-gcp/issues/47) - notice that the terraform service account is in the list as well as the user super admin account.
+- Type 2: direct billing credit card on this account (all tests above so far are this case) State of billing id associations for type 2 are the following (this one is for the guardrails install https://github.com/canada-ca/accelerators_accelerateurs-gcp/issues/47) - notice that the terraform service account is in the list as well as the user super admin account.

 <img width="1412" alt="Screen Shot 2022-09-17 at 08 28 26" src="https://user-images.githubusercontent.com/24765473/190856982-365c23f0-110d-43f2-8cf9-b9b7e8d6f4ea.png">